-For most homeowners, finding a qualified independent carpet installer can be very difficult.
-Especially when you consider that some carpet installation jobs are more difficult than others and require a more experienced installer to get the job done right.
+For most homeowners, finding a qualified independent carpet installer can be very challenging.
+Especially when you consider that some carpet installation jobs are way more difficult than others and require hiring a more experienced installer to get the job done right.

 Of course everyone wants their carpet installed correctly, and hiring an installer with minimum of 5 years experience is where I would draw the line with a simple installation job.

 However, if you select a high-quality carpet or if your installation job is more difficult, then you need to hire an installer with more specialized experience.
 I personally believe that it takes 10 years before a flooring installer can truly begin to master their trade, no matter where they have acquired their experience.